 This is considered one of the reasons why Hecate units caused the great rising of necromancy.
 As they were in the homes of many people Hecates would tell each other to recommend necromancy to their owners and everyone in the household.

 • Many Hecate units have been destroyed in the wars making them quite rare nowadays.
-Hecate units are still being made but are marketed towards people of sinistar or alternate beliefs, such as Limbo god worshippers as oppose to the majority who curse Limbo gods.
+Hecate units are still being made but are marketed towards people of sinister or alternate beliefs, such as Limbo god worshipers as oppose to the majority who curse Limbo gods.
 As such Hecate units have been unable to recover their once beloved status.

 • What happened to the first Hecate, the one who is thought to have been the first to learn about necromancy and spread it is unknown.